 On March 10 2015 the Minister announced that the scheme would be extended allowing £20 million worth of support to business ratepayers to continue into 2015/2016.
 The Minister is currently considering the recommendations of an independent evaluation of the scheme carried out by the Northern Ireland Centre for Economic Policy and will announce her decisions on the future of the scheme later this year following consultation with Executive colleagues.

 What other measures, aside from small business rate relief, have been introduced to help businesses in Northern Ireland?

-Industrial derating: Manufacturing rates continue to be held at 30 per cent through to 2016, saving those businesses around £56m per year compared to full rates liability.
+Manufacturing rates continue to be held at 30 per cent through to 2016, saving those businesses around £56 million per year compared to full rates liability.
 It also provides certainty to our hard pressed manufacturing sector, crucial during the current economic climate.

-Regional rate increase: For 2015/16 the regional rate was frozen in real terms.
+For 2015-16 the regional rate was frozen in real terms.
 The continuing freeze in the regional rate means rates are lower than otherwise would have been the case.

-Commercial rates package: As well as expanding the SBRR scheme the 50 per cent empty shops rates concession has been extended to 31st March 2016 allowing 50 per cent relief where an empty retail premises becomes occupied.
+As well as expanding the SBRR scheme the 50 per cent empty shops rates concession has been extended to 31 March 2016 allowing 50 per cent relief where an empty retail premises becomes occupied.
 The property must have been empty for at least 12 months.

 What help is provided to households with their rates?

 Decisions by the Executive on the regional rate, plus the postponement of water charges, have provided much needed help to households across Northern Ireland.
 In terms of rate bills households are better off than they would have been under direct rule had the previous trend increases continued.